Medical Issues and Immediate Safety

 What should I do if I think I’ve been drugged?

-First, call a friend – you will need someone’s help to think and act clearly.
+First, call a friend – you will need someone’s help to think and act clearly, and to drive you to the hospital.
 If you have to go to the bathroom, collect urine in the cleanest jar or cup you can find and rubber band some plastic around the top.
 You will take this with you to the hospital.
-Although this may sound weird or gross, drugs tend to break down in your system very quickly, and collecting urine is a way of preserving the evidence.
+Drugs tend to break down in your system very quickly and collecting urine is a way of preserving the evidence.
+Rophynol can be detected up to 72 hours later, but GHB is completely out of the body in 12 hours, and the half-life on Ketamine is only 2.5 hours.

 Remember, before you go to the hospital, try not to clean up in any way (bathing, douching, brushing your teeth, or changing clothes).